0adri3n/sp0tLegends/README.md

 ![image](https://github.com/user-attachments/assets/94ef6cd1-780e-4ee3-b83f-f4971f0d1100)

-<p><b>You're good to go! 🎉 You can execute sp0tLegends.exe in the root directory. sp0tLegends is ready to go.
+<p><b>You're good to go! 🎉 You can execute sp0tLegends.exe in-game in the root directory. sp0tLegends is ready to go.
 Thanks for using !</b></p>

 ---